MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/restart-cluster.md

 ---
-title: Restart, reset or remove Azure Kubernetes Service on Azure Stack HCI
+title: Restart, remove, or reinstall Azure Kubernetes Service on Azure Stack HCI
-description: Learn how to restart, reset, or remove Azure Kubernetes Service on Azure Stack
+description: Learn how to restart, remove, or reinstall Azure Kubernetes Service on Azure Stack
 author: jessicaguan
 ms.topic: article
 ms.date: 03/02/2021
 ms.author: jeguan
 ---

-# Restart, reset or remove Azure Kubernetes Service on Azure Stack HCI
+# Restart, remove, or reinstall Azure Kubernetes Service on Azure Stack HCI

 After deploying Azure Kubernetes Service on Azure Stack HCI, you can restart, reset, or remove your deployment if needed.